Kusarikku

-Kusarikku ("Bull-Man"), sometimes inscribed GUD.DUMU.dUTU, GUD.DUMU.AN.NA and sometimes phonetically ku-sa-rik-ku(m), synonymous with the Sumerian GU4/gud-alim and perhaps also alim (see below for caveat), was an ancient Mesopotamian mythological demon shown in artistic representation from the earliest (late Uruk period) times with the arms, torso and head of a human and the ears, horns and hindquarters of a bull.
+Kusarikku ("Bull-Man") was an ancient Mesopotamian mythological demon shown in artistic representation from the earliest (late Uruk period) times with the arms, torso and head of a human and the ears, horns and hindquarters of a bull.
 He is portrayed as walking upright and characterized as a door keeper to protect the inhabitants from malevolent intruders.
 He is one of the demons which represented mountains.
 He is pictured in late iconography holding a banduddû, "bucket".
 On a stela of Meli-Šipak, the land grant to Ḫasardu kudurru, he is pictured carrying a spade.